breakin/markdeep-offline/README.md

 This is an example of one way to generate html from markdeep documents using node.js (without a browser).
-The generated HTML code mostly works but the stylesheet is not quite hooked up yet.
+The generated HTML code showns a page looking exactly as if it had been using markdeep.js at runtime.

 Usage
 =====